 Optimization and Advanced

-To make your directory navigation function more perfect, there are still some optimization suggestions that can be considered:
+To make your directory navigation feature more perfect, there are still some optimization suggestions that can be considered:

-Through the above steps and optimization, you can easily generate a fully functional and aesthetically pleasing directory navigation for article content in the Aanqi CMS, significantly enhancing the user experience and content value of the website.
+By following these steps and optimizations, you can easily generate a complete, beautiful, and practical directory navigation for article content in Anqi CMS, significantly enhancing the user experience and content value of the website.

-ContentTitlesThe label cannot extract data naturally.
-Next, confirm that you have used it correctly in the template file.archiveDetail contentTitles with name="ContentTitles"The label, and iterate overcontentTitlesThe code of the variable is also correct.
-Sometimes, cache issues may also cause content to not be updated in time, and you can try to clear the system cache.问:How can I make the directory item click cause the page to scroll to the corresponding title instead of just jumping to the top of the page?答:This requires setting the actual title element in the article content (for example,
+ContentTitlesThe label cannot naturally extract the data.
+Secondly, confirm that you have used the template file correctlyarchiveDetail contentTitles with name="ContentTitles"label, and iterate through the loopcontentTitlesThe code of the variable is correct.
+Sometimes, cache issues may cause content to not be updated in time, you can try to clear the system cache.How do I make the directory item click scroll to the corresponding title, rather than just jumping to the top of the page?This requires setting the actual title element in the article content (for example

-ContentTitlesWhat levels of titles will the label get?Answer:ContentTitlesTags are very intelligent, it will automatically identify and return all HTML standard title levels in the article content, that is, all titles from H1 to H6.item.LevelIn the properties, you will see the corresponding number level, for example, H1 corresponds to 1, H2 corresponds to 2, and so on.
+ContentTitlesThe label will get which levels of titles?Answer:ContentTitlesThe tag is very intelligent, it will automatically identify and return all the HTML standard title levels in the article content, that is, from H1 to H6 all the title information.
+Initem.LevelIn the properties, you will see the corresponding number level, for example, H1 corresponds to 1, H2 corresponds to 2, and so on.